-- 5. Work with the Intelligence Function on updating and answering the FAQs. - 6.
-Work with the Logistics Function to confirm what accommodation is available for any shelter-in-place measures.
+Focus Key points/actions 5.
+Work with the Intelligence Function on updating and answering the FAQs.
+6. Work with the Logistics Function to confirm what accommodation is available for any shelter-in-place measures.
 Identify sites that will require shelter-in-place accommodation.

-- 7. Identify how utilities (such as power and plumbing) will be connected.
+7. Identify how utilities (such as power and plumbing) will be connected.
 Work with the Logistics Function to confirm the suppliers (and contractors if needed) for this work.
-Identify locations at each site to put the shelter-in-place accommodation. - 8.
-Determine if any staff who will use shelter in place have special dietary requirements before stocking any shelter-in-place accommodation with food. - 9.
-Identify who will deliver accommodation and if extra Watercare staff are needed as drivers to move campervans and other accommodation to the site. - 10.
-Work with the Operations coordinator to identify the order of criticality for water and wastewater services.
-Work with them to develop protocols for rolling out these critical services when needed. - 11.
-Work with the Infrastructure team to develop and identify (1) a list of active construction projects, and (2) a list construction projects that can be stopped at short notice.
+Identify locations at each site to put the shelter-in-place accommodation.
+8. Determine if any staff who will use shelter in place have special dietary requirements before stocking any shelter-in-place accommodation with food.
+Identify who will deliver accommodation and if extra Watercare staff are needed as drivers to move campervans and other accommodation to the site.
+10. Work with the Operations coordinator to identify the order of criticality for water and wastewater services.
+Work with them to develop protocols for rolling out these critical services when needed.
+11. Work with the Infrastructure team to develop and identify (1) a list of active construction projects, and (2) a list construction projects that can be stopped at short notice.
 If necessary, work with Infrastructure delivery to develop plans and identify project milestones where construction sites can be closed or shut down.

-Useful protocols, tools, and plans for site operations

-- Approach/toolkit for operational sites to ensure continuity of site operations.

-- → WS30 Covid-19 operations toolkit

-- Contact tracing protocol to track the spread of pandemic and put in place mitigation measures.

-- → WS31 Covid-19 contact tracing protocol

-- → WS32 Contact tracing information sheet

-- Welfare and Operations support plan.
-Welfare and Operations at each site will ensure that instructions from the Incident Management Team are followed.

-- → WS33 Covid-19 Welfare and Operations support plan
+Useful protocols, tools, and plans for Approach/toolkit for operational sites to ensure continuity of site operations. →WS30 - Covid-19 operations toolkit site operations Contact tracing protocol to track the spread of pandemic and put in place mitigation measures. &gt;WS31 - Covid-19 contact tracing protocol →WS32 - Contact tracing information sheet • Welfare and Operations support plan.
+Welfare and Operations at each site will ensure that instructions from the Incident Management Team are followed. $\rightarrow$ WS33 - Covid-19 Welfare and Operations support plan • Access plans Risk assessment tool for social distancing $\Psi$ WT14 - Social distancing at operational sites - risk assessment tool template Shelter-in-place protocol →WS34 - Covid-19 protocol for shelter in place (operational sites)

-- Access plans

-- Risk assessment tool for social distancing

-- Shelter-in-place protocol

-- → WS34 Covid-19 protocol for shelter in place (operational sites)